-The way you name your calculated columns, metrics, and reports dictates the ease in which different users can navigate through your MBI account.
-When naming these features, we like to keep in mind the three Cs:
+The way you name your calculated columns, metrics, and reports dictates the ease in which different users can navigate through your Commerce Intelligence account.
+When naming these features, keep in mind the three Cs:

-Read on for our tried and true nomenclature tips!
+Read on for tried and true nomenclature tips!

 Be specific whenever possible!
 For example, if it is the country, do you know if it is the shipping or the billing country?
 Is it the user’s city, or it is the deal’s city?